Skip to content

 First-home planning

-Real numbers before emotion
+Real budget before listings

 The first-home plan is stronger when the budget and the cash are clear before listings start pulling you upward.

-Support through closing
+Support from pre-approval to closing

 A first approval helps, but the accepted offer, lender conditions, and closing day still need clean support.